numberscope/frontscope/doc/making-a-visualizer.md

 #### Controls

+If users can interact with your visualizer while it's running, these interactions should be documented too.
 In a documentation block just before the first event handling method, put "Controls" in a level-2 heading.
 Display control information like this:

 > **Key or gesture:** Description of effect.